FAIRmat-NFDI/pynxtools/README.md

 # Installation

-It is recommended to use Python 3.8 with a dedicated virtual environment for this package.
+It is recommended to use python 3.8 with a dedicated virtual environment for this package.
-Learn how to manage [Python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).
+Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).

 Install this package with